Meaningful Use: Registration and Attestation

 In response to numerous requests from the provider community, CMS allows physicians to assign a third party to complete the registration and attestation process for them, i.e., “work on behalf of the EP.”
 This person must have an Identity and Access (I&A) management system web user account (user ID and password) and be associated to the EP’s NPI.
 There is a link to create a login for the I&A system within the EHR Incentives registration process.

-- CMS Registration Video – walks step-by-step through the registration process
+- CMS Medicare Registration Video – tutorial of the Medicare registration process

 - CMS Registration Page